Retail wreckage piles up

 As they do in tough markets, landlords are getting creative to fill space — whether it’s signing online-native brands or adding entertainment amenities to their properties.

-The American Dream mall, which partially opened in October in New Jersey, will feature an indoor amusement park and ski slope, for instance.
-And Unibail-Rodamco-Westfield’s Garden State Plaza, also in New Jersey, is getting a makeover that will include housing.
+The American Dream mall, which partially opened last month in New Jersey, will feature an indoor amusement park and ski slope, for instance.
+And Unibail-Rodamco-Westfield’s Garden State Plaza also in New Jersey, is getting a makeover that will include housing.

 In addition, there’s demand from medical tenants and new food and beverage concepts, experts said.
-“The key to real estate — even if you’ve heard this a million times — is location, location, location,” said Joseph French, a retail broker with Marcus & Millichap in Westchester.
+“The key to real estate — even if you heard this a million times — is location, location, location,” said Joseph French, a retail broker with Marcus & Millichap.
 “It may not be retail, but it will be something.”

 Here’s a look at some of the retailers struggling the most.